Integration Bee: Europe

 In the United Kingdom, the Integration Bee is held at the University of Cambridge, which welcomes participants from other British universities, including University of Oxford, Imperial College London, Durham University and University of Warwick.
 Elsewhere in the English-speaking world, the contest is held at the University of New South Wales, Australia, and the Indian Institute of Science Education and Research, Pune.

-In Poland, the Integration Bee is adopted at University of Warsaw, with the name The Grand Integration Tournament UW (pol.
-Wielki Turniej Całkowania UW).
-It has been organised annually since 2022 by three Faculty Student Councils (Mathematics, Physics and MISMaP).
-The running traditions are 3D printed medals for 1st, 2nd and 3rd place, which are printed by Faculty of Physics UW in Makerspace@UW, and the use of Hagoromo chalk.
+In Poland, the Integration Bee has been adopted at the University of Warsaw under the name The Grand Integration Tournament UW (Wielki Turniej Całkowania UW).
+The tournament has been held annually since 2022 and is organized jointly by the Faculty Student Councils of Mathematics, Physics, and MISMaP.
+The event is sponsored by Jane Street, while the competition problems are prepared by the KPM (Mathematics Enthusiasts’ Society).
+Established traditions of the tournament include 3D-printed medals for the top three competitors, manufactured by the Faculty of Physics in Makerspace@UW, as well as the use of Hagoromo chalk.

-In Switzerland, the Integration Bee was held at the École Polytechnique Fédérale de Lausanne for the first time in 2023.
+In Switzerland, the Integration Bee was held at the École Polytechnique Fédérale de Lausanne (EPFL) in Lausanne for the first time in 2023, organized by Students 4 Students — a commission of AGEPoly, the student association of EPFL.
+The event is held each year at EPFL, and in 2026 was co-organized in collaboration with the Math Olympiad Club, a student association of ETH Zurich, with the competition live-streamed on YouTube.

 In Austria, the Integration Bee Vienna was organized for the first time by two students Maksym Czarniecki & Samuel Krech in May 2024 and hosted at the faculty of mathematics of the University of Vienna.

 In Germany, there have been various events in the style of an Integration Bee.
 In 2024, both Heidelberg University and the University of Bonn held their first competitions, in May and November, respectively.

-In Spain, Barcelona (Catalonia, Spain), the Integration Bee takes place at Polytechnic University of Catalonia, inside the Maths and Statistics Faculty (FME).
+In Spain, Barcelona (Catalonia, Spain), the Integration Bee takes place at Polytechnic University of Catalonia, inside the Math and Statistics Faculty (FME).
 Since 2023, the contest is held around the start or May.
 All editions have counted with more than 50 participants.
-The second Integration Bee held in Spain has been taking place since 2025 in Madrid and is organized by the Interdisciplinary Mathematics Institute, the Student Association Cometas and the Faculty of Mathematical Science of the Complutense University of Madrid.
+Since 2025, there is also an Integration Bee in Madrid, which is organized by the Interdisciplinary Mathematics Institute, the Student Association Cometas and the Faculty of Mathematical Science of the Complutense University of Madrid.

 In Lisbon, Portugal, the Integration Bee was organized for the first time in 2025 at Instituto Superior Técnico (IST) - Universidade de Lisboa, and adopted a format that allowed students to participate individually or in pairs.